'Ultimate sacrifice' Portrait of SSG Ryan Knauss to hang at Gibbs High School

 Knauss was in the military when he was killed Kabul, Afghanistan, on Aug.
 26, 2021, by a suicide bomber.
 He was attempting to evacuate innocent civilians at Hamid Karzai International Airport.

 Lt.
-Governor Randy McNally, Senator Beck Massey, Representative Dave Wright and Treasurer David H. Lillard Jr. will present the portrait of Knauss at Gibbs High School.
+Governor Randy McNally, Senator Becky Duncan Massey, Representative Dave Wright and Treasurer David H. Lillard Jr. will present the portrait of Knauss at Gibbs High School.
 Knauss graduated from Gibbs High School.

 The portrait will be hung in the school to honor Knauss who was said to have loved his country and gave the ultimate sacrifice.